ata-bruna/thesis_es_continuous_learning/README.md

 ## Data
-This approach was evaluates using 3 different benchmark datasets.
+This approach was evaluated using 3 different benchmark datasets.

 - MNIST is a widely-used dataset in the field of machine learning and computer vision.
 It consists of a collection of 70,000 grayscale images of handwritten digits, each with a size of 28x28 pixels.This dataset can be obtained via TensorFlow's `tf.keras.datasets.mnist.load_data()` command.
 - Fashion-MNIST provides a training set of 60,000 images and a separate test set of 10,000 images.
 This dataset can be obtained from the official repository maintained by Zalando Research or can be accessed by via TensorFlow's `tf.keras.datasets.fashion_mnist.load_data()` command.
-- CIFAR-10 is benchmark dataset that consists of 60,000 color images, each with a size of 32x32 pixels, categorized into 10 different classes.
+- CIFAR-10 is a benchmark dataset that consists of 60,000 colour images, each with a size of 32x32 pixels, categorized into 10 different classes.
 It can be accessed via TensorFlow's `tf.keras.datasets.cifar10.load_data()` command.

 Please note that the MNIST dataset is used twice in this repository.

 ## Installation

-To use the evolutionary strategies for continuous learning framework, follow these steps:
+To use the evolutionary strategies for a continuous learning framework, follow these steps:

 1. Clone this repository: `git clone https://github.com/ata-bruna/thesis_es_continuous_learning`
 2. Install the required dependencies: `pip install -r requirements.txt`